- What is Biblical Soul Care?

 Our Hope Group in the fall uses the “Recovering Redemption” bible study from Matt Chandler and includes a large group teaching time, men and women’s breakout groups and prayer.
 Hope Group: Recovering Redemption runs from September–December.

-Our Hope Group: Steps is a gospel centred recovering program that runs from January-April every year.
+Our Hope Group: Steps is a gospel centred recovering program that runs from January-May every year.
 It is a more in-depth program with a self-assessment and mentoring component as well as large group teaching time and men and women’s breakout groups.

 ACBC – Association of Certified Biblical Counselors

 ACBC is the largest and most widely recognized independent certifying organization for those wanting to become certified biblical counsellors.